R.P. Boggs & Co. Has $5.27 Million Stake in Roper Technologies, Inc. (NYSE:ROP)

-Roper Technologies (NYSE:ROP) last issued its quarterly earnings data on Thursday, October 21st.
-The industrial products company reported $3.91 EPS for the quarter, topping analysts’ consensus estimates of $3.83 by $0.08.
-Roper Technologies had a net margin of 18.42% and a return on equity of 14.17%.
-The business had revenue of $1.46 billion for the quarter, compared to analyst estimates of $1.62 billion.
-During the same period last year, the business posted $3.17 earnings per share.
-The firm’s quarterly revenue was up 22.1% on a year-over-year basis.
-Research analysts expect that Roper Technologies, Inc. will post 14.12 earnings per share for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which will be paid on Monday, January 24th.
-Investors of record on Monday, January 10th will be issued a dividend of $0.62 per share.
-This represents a $2.48 dividend on an annualized basis and a dividend yield of 0.54%.
-This is a positive change from Roper Technologies’s previous quarterly dividend of $0.56.
-The ex-dividend date of this dividend is Friday, January 7th.
-Roper Technologies’s dividend payout ratio (DPR) is presently 21.35%.
+The firm also recently announced a quarterly dividend, which will be paid on Monday, January 24th.
+Investors of record on Monday, January 10th will be given a $0.62 dividend.
+The ex-dividend date is Friday, January 7th.
+This represents a $2.48 dividend on an annualized basis and a yield of 0.54%.
+This is an increase from Roper Technologies’s previous quarterly dividend of $0.56.
+Roper Technologies’s dividend payout ratio (DPR) is 21.35%.

+Several equities research analysts have weighed in on the stock.
+Wolfe Research assumed coverage on shares of Roper Technologies in a report on Wednesday, December 15th.
+They issued a “market perform” rating and a $487.00 target price on the stock.
+Mizuho assumed coverage on shares of Roper Technologies in a report on Thursday, December 16th.
+They issued a “buy” rating and a $550.00 target price on the stock.
+Zacks Investment Research lowered shares of Roper Technologies from a “buy” rating to a “hold” rating and set a $485.00 target price on the stock. in a report on Tuesday, September 28th.
+Finally, Raymond James upgraded shares of Roper Technologies from an “outperform” rating to a “strong-buy” rating and set a $550.00 target price on the stock in a report on Monday, October 4th.
+One analyst has rated the stock with a sell rating, two have issued a hold rating, seven have assigned a buy rating and one has given a strong buy rating to the company’s stock.
+According to MarketBeat.com, Roper Technologies has a consensus rating of “Buy” and an average price target of $510.15.

+In other news, VP John K. Stipancich sold 1,000 shares of Roper Technologies stock in a transaction dated Friday, November 19th.
+The shares were sold at an average price of $500.00, for a total value of $500,000.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, Director Richard F. Wallman sold 2,000 shares of Roper Technologies stock in a transaction dated Monday, December 13th.
+The shares were sold at an average price of $475.50, for a total transaction of $951,000.00.
+The disclosure for this sale can be found here.
+In the last ninety days, insiders sold 4,500 shares of company stock valued at $2,159,185.
+0.80% of the stock is owned by insiders.

 About Roper Technologies